JamFox/quartz.jamfox.dev/content/Hackers and Painters.md

 Hackers are more like painters than mathematicians.
 That is less described as scientists and more described as creatives.

-User feedback is the ultimate test of your programming skills, so get it as fast as possible.
+User feedback is the ultimate test of your programming skills, so get it as fast as possible ([[How to Start a Startup]]).